 Sides of the hips

 Fatigue is another symptom common among fibromyalgia sufferers.
 Sleep disorders, including sleep apnea and restless leg syndrome, are also commonly experienced by those with fibromyalgia.

 Fibromyalgia Pain Treatment

 The conventional medical approach to fibromyalgia involves prescription drugs, including pain relievers, antidepressants, and anti-seizure medication.
 This approach may not be appropriate for everyone, however, especially when more conservative treatment options are available.
-A combination of counseling (to help you better manage stressful situations) and hands-on healing techniques may produce excellent results.
+A combination of counseling (to help you better manage stressful situations) and hands-on healing techniques from our chiropractors may produce excellent results.